The 39 Clues: Unstoppable

 Unstoppable is the third series in The 39 Clues franchise.
 It was revealed in Publishers Weekly on October 25, 2012.
 Jude Watson wrote the story arc for the series.
 The first novel, Nowhere to Run by Jude Watson, was published in 2013, followed by Breakaway by Jeff Hirsch, Countdown by Natalie Standiford, and the last book, Flashpoint by Gordon Korman, in 2014.

+Taking place six months after Day of Doom, the series follows the Cahills and the Rosenblooms as they fight wealthy media tycoon-turned-aspiring politician J. Rutherford Pierce, who is using his media empire to destroy the Cahills' reputations while attempting to hunt down and stage their murders as tragic accidents.
+After discovering that Pierce has gained his power by taking the Cahill serum, they race to find the six ingredients to the serum's antidote developed by Olivia Cahill.

 Nowhere to Run

 Nowhere to Run is the first book in the series.
 It was written by Jude Watson.

 J. Rutherford Pierce, a presidential candidate, attacks Amy and Dan and steals the serum from the safekeeper, Sammy Mourad (a Cahill student who made the serum with Dan in Trust No One), to use its power to conquer the world.
 Using the serum he makes himself a media empire, which he uses to attack Amy and Dan's reputation.
 This makes the siblings to go to a safehouse in Ireland where they find a book written by Gideon's wife Olivia, which contains the serum's antidote.
 Friends and family help Amy and Dan go to Troy where they find six whiskers of an Anatolian leopard, the antidote's first ingredient.
 Meanwhile, Pierce kidnaps Sammy, as part of his plan to mass-produce the serum and build an army for world domination.
 Nellie disguises herself as a chemist to be hired by Pierce and rescue Sammy from Trilon Laboratories.